-The 2nd expedition to the lost mine Rhoades Canyon Utah did not start out well at all.
+The 2nd treasure expedition to the lost mine in Rhoades Canyon Utah did not start out well at all.
 I had contacted Steve our Canadian Projects Director and made arrangements to connect with him in the airport in Salt Lake City.
 I was flying in from Florida and he was coming from Canada.

 My plane almost crashed in Phoenix, Arizona as another plane pulled in front of us as our pilot was just touching down.
 Our pilot had to pull back on the controls and accelerate and climb, climb, climb which scared the hell out of everyone on board once they realized how close we had all been to deaths door.